getporter/porter/examples/aks-spring-music/README.md

 ### Prerequisites

-- Porter on local machine. http://porter.sh
+- Porter on local machine.
+See these helpful [installation instructions](https://porter.sh/install)
 - Docker on local machine (eg - Docker for Mac)
 - Bash
 - Azure service principal with rights to create a RG, AKS, Cosmos, etc.